remideboer/titterpig/README.md

 - Shield bonus: +2 defense (stacks with category)
 - Base defense: Equal to ATH stat

+## Features

+### Character Background System

+Rule ID: BR-13
+Description: Character backgrounds can be custom or based on prewritten templates with customization
+Validation:
+- Verify background can be entered as free text
+- Verify prewritten backgrounds can be selected from dropdown
+- Verify selected prewritten background text appears in editable field
+- Verify edited prewritten background saves as custom version
+- Verify all required attributes are present
+Examples:
+- User enters completely custom background text
+- User selects "Noble" background, then customizes the description
+- User selects "Merchant" background but keeps original text
+Dependencies: BR-01 (Character Creation)

+Story ID: JS-46
+When I am creating or editing my character's background I want to either write my own background or customize a prewritten one So that I can quickly create a rich character history while maintaining creative freedom

+Acceptance Criteria:
+1. Can enter completely custom background text
+2. Can select from prewritten backgrounds via dropdown
+3. Selected prewritten background auto-fills the text field
+4. Can edit prewritten background text
+5. Edited prewritten background saves as custom version
+6. All background attributes are properly saved:
+   - ID
+   - Background name
+   - Description
+   - Place of birth
+   - Parents
+   - Siblings

+#### Feature Details

+The character background system allows players to:
+- Choose from prewritten background templates (e.g., Noble, Merchant)
+- Create completely custom backgrounds
+- Customize prewritten backgrounds
+- Save edited backgrounds as new custom versions
+- Track detailed background information including:
+  - Character's place of birth
+  - Family information (parents and siblings)
+  - Rich background description

+#### Available Background Templates

+1. Noble
+   - Born into wealth and privilege
+   - Raised in a noble house
+   - Understanding of leadership and responsibility

+2. Merchant
+   - Raised in a family of traders
+   - Experience with negotiation and commerce
+   - Broad perspective from merchant caravan travels

 ## Gherkin Scenarios

 ### Character Creation